 In the Pacific Northwest, Potlatch is a social event or celebration.
 It was an important social event among Northwest tribes that marked the status of an individual or celebrated a special occasion.
 These celebrations could take more than a year to prepare and sometimes lasted up to ten days.
 Food and entertainment were provided, and gifts were given to guests who attended.

 The Washington State Society relies on generous sponsors for products from Washington State, prizes for the charity raffle and sponsorship to make Potlatch a success.
+If you wish to support our efforts, please email the Potlatch Chair.

 Past Potlatch Sponsors: